Lenovo IdeaCentre A720

 The Lenovo IdeaCentre A720 is an all-in-one desktop computer with a 27-inch touchscreen released by Lenovo in 2012.

 Specifications and features

 The A720 has a 27-inch frameless glossy screen with a resolution of 1920x1080 and capacitive touch technology.
-The A720's screen is only 24.5mm thick.
 Lenovo claims it is the slimmest in its class.
-The hinge connecting the base to the display is key to the design of the A720.
 The screen is anchored by a base which includes most of the unit's hardware and all of its ports.
 Lenovo says that this design makes ports more accessible.

 The A720 uses a quad-core Intel Core-i7 processor, 8 gigabytes of RAM, and a 1-terabyte hard drive.
 A DVD-drive comes standard and an upgrade to Blu-ray is an option.
 Ports include ethernet, two USB 3.0 and two USB 2.0 connections respectively, and HDMI ports for both input and output.
 The A720's ability to accept HDMI input allows for using the screen with external devices.
-An internal TV-tuner is optional.

 A wireless mouse and keyboard that connect via Wi-Fi are included.